Prater Liliputbahn: Stations

-Although there is no 'true' terminus station, as both ends of the line feature return balloon loops, Prater Hauptbahnhof and Rotunde were originally built to serve the two ends of the original (shorter) railway.
-When the line was extended to the Ernst-Happel sports stadium in 1933 a new 'terminus' was constructed.
-The newest station opened in 2011 (see below), in conjunction with local business interests.
-The mainline is double track throughout, allowing multiple trains to operate in both directions simultaneously.
+Although there is no 'true' terminus station since both ends of the line feature turning loops, Prater Hauptbahnhof and Rotunde were originally built to serve the two ends of the original (shorter) railway.
+When the line was extended to the Ernst-Happel sports stadium in 1933, a new 'terminus' was constructed.
+The newest station opened in 2011, in partnership with local businesses.
+The main line is double track throughout, allowing trains to run in both directions at the same time.

 Prater Hauptbahnhof

-Situated within the Prater amusement park, this station (English: Prater Central Station) is the headquarters of the railway.
-Facilities include a large staff room, a ticket office, facilities for coaling and watering steam locomotives, and (nearby) the main railway depot comprising a three-road steam shed, and a large carriage shed which doubles as a home for the diesel locomotives.
-There are two platforms, both on the 'outside' of the balloon loop, and effectively forming two stations (sometimes referred to as Prater Arrival and Prater Departure).
-For most of its history the railway has required passengers to alight at one platform, and board at the other, as a means of passenger control.
-However, this practice has been gradually phased out in the early years of the twenty-first century, and had ended by 2011.
-The former 'arrival' platform is now largely disused, but still in place and maintained for use at special events.
+Situated within the Prater amusement park, this station (English: Prater Central Station) serves as the headquarters of the railway.
+Facilities include a large staff room, a ticket office, and provisions for coaling and watering steam locomotives.
+Nearby is the main railway depot, which comprises a three-road steam shed and a large carriage shed that also houses the diesel locomotives.
+There are two platforms, both located on the outside of the turning loop, effectively forming two stations.

+For most of its history, the railway required passengers to alight at one platform and board at the other to manage passenger flow.
+However, this practice was gradually phased out in the early 21st century and ended by 2011.
+The former 'arrival' platform is now largely unused but is still maintained for special events.

 Schweizerhaus Luftburg

-This new station was opened in March 2011 in time for the new 'season' of the Prater park.
-The station's unusual name (English: Swiss House - Air Castle) is the result of naming it after two nearby businesses, in conjunction with which the station has been built.
-Schweizerhaus and Luftburg are restaurants, both located just outside the Prater amusement park, on the way into the public park.
-The station has only one platform, as trains only stop in the eastbound direction (coming out of the Prater park).
-Westbound trains slow down, but do not stop, and a fence separates them from the station platform.
+This new station opened in March 2011.
+The station's name (English: Swiss House - Air Castle) comes from two nearby restaurants, the Schweizerhaus and the Luftburg, on the southern edge of the amusement park.
+The station has a single platform, as trains stop only in the eastbound direction (leaving the Prater).

 Rotunde

-Once the easterly limit of the railway, this station (English: Rotunda Station) has been an intermediate station since 1933.
-It features two platforms and an attractive station building with ticket office.
-Having survived its reduction in status, and a subsequent falling off of passenger numbers, Rotunde experienced a significant increase in traffic following the completion of a tram line operating from Vienna city centre to the Rotunda.
-Trams terminate at a tram stop (with balloon loop) less than a minute's walk from Rotunda Station, giving the Prater Liliputbahn a direct connection onto the Vienna public transport system.
+Once the easternmost limit of the railway, this station has been an intermediate station since 1933.
+It features two platforms with a ticket office.
+The station saw a significant increase in traffic after a tram line was completed, linking Vienna city centre to the rotunda.
+Trams terminate at a stop less than a minute's walk from Rotunda Station, giving the Prater Liliputbahn a direct connection to the Vienna public transport system.